 Condemnation, Eminent Domain and Landowner Rights

-McAfee & Taft lawyers have a proven track record – both at the negotiation table and in the courtroom – of protecting the rights of commercial landowners and maximizing the “just compensation” due to them under the law.
-Attorneys Joe Bocock and Jeff Todd have both been honored for their work in the field of eminent domain and condemnation law by the publishers of The Best Lawyers in America, and Joe holds the distinction of being selected by Best Lawyers as the “Oklahoma City Eminent Domain and Condemnation Lawyer of the Year” for 2014.
+McAfee & Taft lawyers have a proven track record — both at the negotiation table and in the courtroom – of protecting the rights of commercial landowners and maximizing the “just compensation” due to them under the law, and trial lawyer Jeff Todd has been perennially honored for his work in the field of eminent domain and condemnation law by the publishers of The Best Lawyers in America.

 Our commercial clients are typically businesses, large groups of landowners, individuals and families who own raw land being held for development, farm and ranch land, manufacturing facilities, office buildings and shopping centers and who face condemnation proceedings by such entities as departments of transportation, turnpike authorities, state and municipal governments, utility companies, rural water districts, and schools and universities.

 We also assist landowners in obtaining compensation for damages to the value of their commercial land or other property caused by the actions of a governmental entity or utility through the process of inverse condemnation.